 He released her, watching as she withdrew from his armor, and turned to the pair still by the Bone Eater's dark mouth.
 "Come on.
 We're not needed here," the order was more bark than speech.
 Even Souta saw he fumed.

 Kagome reached out, feeling sudden remorse.
-Like her brother, she could see his angst.
-For the first time, she realized there had been a painful amount of bite in her words.
+Like her brother, she could see his angst, and for the first time realized there had been a painful amount of bite in her words.
 "Don't get upset."

 Souta watched the other two youkai spring high into the air.
 "Wait!"